TruClient/UISamples/WebsitesToScript.md

-This page describes the websites that we think should be interesting script.
+This page describes the websites that we think would be interesting to script.

 Apps being tested by scripts are of two types: